 Headcount: Amazon finished the quarter with 630,600 workers, up 12 percent over a year ago.
 The company’s headcount actually dropped from last quarter, though the same trend happened a year ago, and is likely due to the increased number of seasonal workers during the holiday period.

 Advertising: The company’s rapidly growing advertising business doesn’t have its own category and is listed under a category called “Other.”
-That category brought in $2.7 billion in revenue this year, up 34 percent over a year ago.
+That category brought in $2.7 billion in revenue in the quarter, up 34 percent over a year ago.
 However, the explosive growth of that business, which saw accelerations of more than 100 percent just a couple quarters ago, has slowed somewhat.

 Physical Stores: After reporting a 3 percent year-over-year drop in sales at its brick and mortar stores, Amazon posted a gain of 1 percent to $4.3 billion.